As London burns, an unlikely hero unearths a series of brutal murders...The third novel in the acclaimed Francis Hancock World War Two crime series

-As London suffers at the hands of the German Luftwaffe, undertaker Francis Hancock suddenly finds himself caught up in the middle of a terrifying abduction plot.
+As the German Luftwaffe bomb the capital, undertaker Francis Hancock suddenly finds himself caught up in the middle of a terrifying abduction plot.

 Trained as an actress, Barbara Nadel used to work in mental health services.
 Born in the East End of London, she now writes full time and has been a visitor to Turkey for over twenty years.
 She received the Crime Writers' Association Silver Dagger for her novel DEADLY WEB, and the Swedish Flintax Prize for historical crime fiction for her first Francis Hancock novel, LAST RIGHTS.